-Ejection fraction of the left ventricle of the heart: norms, reasons for a decrease and high, how to increase.
-Heart Ejection Fraction Norms Low Fraction
+Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase.
+Norms of cardiac ejection fraction Low fraction

-In each systole (contraction), blood is pushed into the aorta, a large circle, and from there spreads throughout the body.
-The ejection fraction (EF) is a functional indicator, the ratio of the blood released from the left ventricle to the blood returning to it.
+At each systole (contraction), blood is pushed into the aorta, a large circle, and from there it spreads throughout the body.
+Ejection fraction (EF) is a functional indicator, the ratio of blood leaving the left ventricle to that returning to it.

-For the calculation, special formulas are used.
-As a general rule, the assessment is carried out in this way.
-Take the amount of blood thrown into the aorta, take away the end diastolic volume (EDV, which returned).
-The total is multiplied by 100% to get a specific value.
+Special formulas are used for calculations.
+As a general rule, assessment is carried out in this way.
+They take the amount of blood ejected into the aorta and take away the end-diastolic volume (EDV, which is returned).
+The result is multiplied by 100% to obtain a specific value.

-All calculations are performed automatically during echocardiography.
-According to Simpson, the formula is more accurate and is used in modern devices, and according to Teicholz, it is used in outdated equipment.
-The difference between the results can be up to 10%.
+All calculations are carried out automatically during echocardiography.
+The Simpson formula is more accurate and is used in modern devices, and according to Teicholz, it is used in outdated equipment.
+The difference between the results can reach 10%.

-Attention is focused on reduced emissions (less than 45%).
-Symptoms are varied, because insufficient blood circulation leads to ischemia of all tissues and organs.
+Attention is concentrated on the reduced emission level (less than 45%).
+The symptoms are varied, because insufficient blood circulation leads to ischemia of all tissues and organs.

-Treatment starts early.
-The degree of deviation, progression proportionally reduce the likelihood of a favorable outcome.
+Treatment begins in the early stages.
+The degree of deviation and progression proportionally reduce the likelihood of a favorable outcome.

-In automatic mode, the level is calculated by instrumental methods using the program preinstalled on the device for ECHO KG.
+In automatic mode, the level is calculated by instrumental methods using a program preinstalled on the device for echocardiography.

-The norm of the left ventricular ejection fraction (LVEF) in adults is in the range of 50-85%.
-The first number is considered the lower limit at rest, the second is the maximum after exercise.
+The normal left ventricular ejection fraction (LVEF) in adults is in the range of 50-85%.
+The first number is considered the lower limit at rest, the second is the maximum after physical activity.

-In this case, cardiac output is an individual indicator.
-But it should not fall below the named level.
-The critically low limit of PV is 45%.
+At the same time, cardiac output is an individual indicator.
+But it should not fall below this level.
+The critically low EF limit is 45%.
 Anything less is a direct indication of a pathological process.

-To talk about the norm, you need to know the working numbers of a person.
-The condition can be assessed only with prolonged observation of the patient.
+To talk about the norm, you need to know a person’s working numbers.
+The condition can only be assessed through long-term observation of the patient.

 Attention:

-Indicators of the ejection fraction of the heart below 35% indicate a significant, irreversible violation of the functional activity of the heart.
+Cardiac ejection fraction values below 35% indicate a significant, irreversible impairment of the functional activity of the heart.
 Prognostically unfavorable sign.
-It is no longer possible to fundamentally help the patient.
+It is no longer possible to radically help the patient.

 Symptoms

 The manifestations are different.
-Left ventricular ejection fraction indicates the force with which blood is expelled into the aorta.
+Left ventricular ejection fraction (LVEF) indicates the force with which blood is pumped into the aorta.

-Through the largest artery of the body, liquid connective tissue moves throughout the body, providing structures with useful substances and oxygen.
+Through the largest artery of the body, liquid connective tissue moves throughout the body, providing structures with nutrients and oxygen.

 The defeat of the fraction leads to a proportional decrease in trophism (nutrition).
-This means functional disorders.
-All systems are affected.
-The heart itself, kidneys, liver, digestive tract as a whole, brain.
-The clinical picture does not develop overnight.
+Which means functional disorders.
+All systems suffer.
+The heart itself, the kidneys, the liver, the digestive tract as a whole, the brain.
+The clinical picture does not develop at once.

-It all starts with the actual cardiac symptoms:
+It all starts with the cardiac signs themselves:

 • Chest pain.
-Localization may be confusing.
+Localization may not be clear.
 Somewhere in the center or slightly to the left.
-There are known cases of detection of discomfort in the peritoneum, epigastric region.
+There are known cases of discomfort in the peritoneum and epigastric region.

-A characteristic feature of cardiovascular pain is burning, pressure, bursting and recoil in the arm, scapula, jaw and teeth.
+A characteristic feature of cardiac pain is burning, pressure, distension and impact in the arm, shoulder blade, jaw and teeth.

-At first, the unpleasant sensation is minimal, it appears periodically.
+At first, the unpleasant sensation is minimal and appears periodically.
 For a few seconds.
-Progression leads to an aggravation of the condition.
+Progression leads to worsening of the condition.
 The duration of the episodes increases, and the intensity of the pain also becomes higher.

-Cupping is possible with Nitroglycerin, but with caution.
-The critically low ejection fraction (less than 40%) requires precise dosage adjustment.
-Possible decreased contractility, cardiac arrest and death of the patient.
+Relief is possible with Nitroglycerin, but with caution.
+A critically low ejection fraction (less than 40%) requires precise dosage selection.
+Possible decrease in contractility, cardiac arrest and death of the patient.

 • Dyspnea.
-Violation of the natural process.
-It occurs as a result of insufficient gas exchange.
-In this case, a small circle of blood circulation is already involved.
+Disruption of the natural process.
+Occurs as a result of insufficient gas exchange.
+In this case, the pulmonary circulation is already involved.

-The restoration of normal activity is possible in the early stages, then the symptom haunts the person constantly.
-At first, it occurs only after excessive physical exertion.
+Restoration of normal activity is possible in the early stages, but then the symptom haunts the person constantly.
+At first it occurs only after excessive physical exertion.
 Then at rest.

-The manifestation is difficult for the patient.
+The manifestation is difficult for the patient to tolerate.
 Including psychologically, since normal rest becomes impossible.
-We have to put the pillow higher, awakenings are frequent.
+I have to put my pillow higher and wake up frequently.

 • Arrhythmia.
 By type, as a result of artificial stimulation of the natural driver.
 Then and.